Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 Even if you don’t have long to spend in Mount Fuji, I would definitely recommend making time for this tour!
 It’s definitely one of the coolest kayaking experiences we’ve ever come across.
 It starts from the town of Fujikawaguchiko, and the launch point is only a 10-minute walk from Kawaguchiko train station, or there’s parking here.

-The tour costs $55 USD per person, and you can kayak solo or share.
-It often books up a few days in advance during the summer, so be sure to reserve your place ahead of time!
+Choose to kayak solo or share, but it often books up a few days in advance during the summer, so be sure to reserve your place ahead of time!

 9. Stare in awe at the view from Kawaguchi Asama Shrine